Can you feel the weight of the light from above? Perhaps you can if you look up at Lawrence Weiner’s textual work at the entrance to ARKEN.

 About Lawrence Weiner

 Lawrence Weiner’s earliest works consisted of craters in the Californian landscape that he had created with explosions.
-Later, he has worked with wall installations, artist books, film, audio, performance art, sculpture and much else.
-Language and the influence of visual elements on language are his most important tools.
+Later, he worked with wall installations, artist books, film, audio, performance art, sculpture and much else.
+Language and the influence of visual elements on language were his most important tools.

 Lawrence Weiner is one of the most important originators of the conceptual art which arose in the 1960s.
 In conceptual art, the art is not an expression of the artist’s own emotions or the unique personal execution of a work.
 It is the idea that is the bearing element.

-Lives and works in New York and Amsterdam.
+Lived and worked in New York and Amsterdam.

 SEE MORE PIECES IN ARKENs COLLECTION